nephio-project/test-infra/e2e/provision/README.md

    mgmt-08c26219f9879acdefed3469f8c3cf89d5db3868 created
    ```

    We want to make sure that our new regional cluster is labeled as regional.
-If
-   we were using the UI, we would use the Edit button to add a label to the
-   resources in the package (or, at least to the WorkloadCluster resource).
-   Later, if you look at how we do the edge clusters, you will see the label
-   added by the PackageVariantSet.
-In this case, since we are using the CLI,
-   we need to pull the package out, modify it, and then push the updates back to
+   Since we are using the CLI, we need to pull the package out, modify it, and
-   the Draft revision.
-We will use `kpt` and the `set-labels` function to do
+   then push the updates back to the Draft revision.
+We will use `kpt` and the
-   this.
+   `set-labels` function to do this.

    To pull the package to a local directory, we use the `rpkg pull` command: